AF-1/lms-customskip/README.md

 - »**Does CustomSkip3 handle online tracks?**«<br>
 CustomSkip3 will process **online tracks** that have been **added to your LMS library as part of an album**.
 LMS does not import **single** online tracks or tracks of *online* **playlists** as **library** tracks and therefore they won't be processed by CustomSkip3.<br><br>

-- »**The web menu doesn't have a filter item/rule for skipping single tracks.
+- »**The web menu doesn't have a filter rule for skipping single tracks.
 How can I skip single tracks?**«<br>
 You can create a skip rule for single tracks from a track's context menu.<br><br>

 - »**Look-ahead filtering doesn't delete all tracks that should be filtered but always leaves one in the playlist.**«<br>